csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

   failure_threshold: 30
 ```

-The `request_settings` depends a bit on your instance type/size and might require some manual tuning to get the model properly and efficiently.
-Since vLLM does not support separate probes for readiness and liveness, we'll need to make sure that the model has fully loaded, before the fire the first probes.
+The `request_settings` depends a bit on your instance type/size and might require some manual tuning to get the model run properly and efficiently.
+Since vLLM does not support separate probes for readiness and liveness, we'll need to make sure that the model has fully loaded before the fire the first probes.
 This is why we increased `readiness_probe.initial_delay` to 120s.
-For larger models, we should also follow [vLLMs documentation](https://docs.vllm.ai/en/v0.6.1/serving/distributed_serving.html) for using tensor parallel inference (model on single node but spanning multiple GPUs) by adding `--tensor-parallel-size <NUM_OF_GPUs>` to `VLLM_ARGS`.
-Since we're using a single A100 GPU in our example (`Standard_NC24ads_A100_v4`), this is not require though.
+For larger models, we should also follow [vLLM's documentation](https://docs.vllm.ai/en/v0.6.1/serving/distributed_serving.html) for using tensor parallel inference (model on single node but spanning multiple GPUs) by adding `--tensor-parallel-size <NUM_OF_GPUs>` to `VLLM_ARGS`.
+Since we're using a single A100 GPU in our example (`Standard_NC24ads_A100_v4`), this is not required though.

 Lastly, we can deploy the model: